Danilo-Mugnaini/Danilo-Mugnaini/README.md

 [![trophy](https://github-profile-trophy.vercel.app/?username=Danilo-Mugnaini&title=Stars,Followers,Commits,Repositories,MultipleLang,PullRequest&theme=onedark)](https://github.com/ryo-ma/github-profile-trophy)

-## Hello World 👋
+## Hello World!
 Welcome to my corner of GitHub!

-I'm an IT professional with over 5 years of experience in technical support.
-I've dived deep into the realms of hardware maintenance, wrestled with IT infrastructures, and tamed countless IT assets.
-When I'm not busy helping people troubleshoot their tech woes, I'm honing my skills in development and cybersecurity, dreaming of a world where passwords are strong and data breaches are but a myth.
+I'm a seasoned IT professional with more than 5 years of experience in technical support.
+I've dipped myself into the realms of hardware maintenance, wrestled with IT infrastructures, and tamed countless IT assets.
+When not busy helping people troubleshoot their tech woes, I hone my skills in development and cybersecurity.

-On a mission to become a Cybersecurity Analyst.
-Studying hard to make the cyber world a safer place, one line of code at a time.
+On a mission to become a Cybersecurity Analyst!

-Feel free to check out my repositories, star the ones you like, and maybe even collaborate on something cool!
-You can also find me on LinkedIn where I post career updates and occasional memes.
+Feel free to browse through my repositories, star the ones you find likable, and maybe even collaborate on something cool.
+You can also follow me on LinkedIn for a stream of career updates and occasional memes.

 <p align='left'>
   <a href="https://www.linkedin.com/in/daniloamneto/">